 Jonathan and Anna Rogers (uncle and aunt of Thomas Gray) became leaseholders of West End House and when Anne was widowed, her two sisters Mary and Dorothy joined her there.
-Thomas Gray was a frequent visitor to West End, spending holidays with his mother Dorothy and his aunts.
-Whilst there he wrote his famous ‘Elegy Written in a Country Churchyard’ and ‘Ode on a Distant Prospect of Eton’.
+Thomas Gray was a frequent visitor, spending holidays with his mother Dorothy and his aunts.
+Whilst there he is thought to have written his famous 'Elegy Written in a Country Churchyard' and 'Ode on a Distant Prospect of Eton'.
 After the death of his mother and aunts, Thomas Gray gave up the lease in 1758.

-Henry Wilmer, who became President of the Royal College of Surgeons, owned West End Estate,
+Henry Wilmer, who became President of the Royal College of Surgeons, owned West End House.

-Granville John Penn (son of Granville Penn, grandson of the founder of Pennsylvania) could not afford the upkeep of both the Manor House and West End, so in 1845 he sold the Manor, enlarged West End and changed its name to Stoke Court.
-During this period he sold many of the treasures, including the painting ‘Penns treaty with the Indians’.
+Granville John Penn (son of Granville Penn, grandson of the founder of Pennsylvania) could not afford the upkeep of both the Stoke Park mansion house and West End house, so in 1845 he sold the Stoke Park estate, enlarged West End house and changed its name to Stoke Court.
+During this period he sold many of the treasures, including the painting 'Penn's Treaty with the Indians'.

-The Darby Family resided at Stoke Court.
+Abraham Darby IV resided at Stoke Court.
 The Darbys of Colebrookdale invented a method of smelting iron using coke in place of charcoal and in 1779 constructed the Iron Bridge.

 The property passed to the Allhusen Family.
 Christian Allhusen was a Danish chemical manufacturer and in 1890 his grandson, Augustus Henry Eden, inherited the estate.
 He became a Member of Parliament from 1897-1906.
 His wife Dorothy was the cousin of Clementine Churchill (wife of Sir Winston Churchill) and there were many glittering social events held at the house.

 The house was auctioned and became at various times a private house, country club and TV warehouse.
 In 1958 it had fallen into disrepair and was to be demolished when Miles Laboratories took it over and restored it.
-The building was severely damaged by fire in January 1979 and was again carefully restored and was until recently the UK Conference Centre of the Bayer Group.
+The building was severely damaged by fire in January 1979 and was again carefully restored.
+Bayer pharmaceutical company acquired Miles Laboratories and so it became their UK Conference Centre until it was purchased in 2010 by Comer Group.